ao link

 This was one of the questions we asked Dr Joe Penny, associate professor at UCL’s Urban Laboratory, when commissioning research into the deficit of workable solutions for the low-income communities the Public Interest Law Centre supports.

 Dr Penny’s report, The promise of cross-subsidy: Why estate demolition cannot solve London’s housing emergency, revealed the alarming reality of cross-subsidy estate redevelopment.
-Across six examples of the best and worst estate redevelopments, social rent increased by an average of more than £80 per week and there was an overall net loss of 2,151 truly affordable council homes.
+Across six examples of the best and worst estate redevelopments, council and social rent increased by an average of more than £80 per week and there was an overall net loss of 2,151 truly affordable council homes.

 READ MORE